ets-labs/python-dependency-injector/docs/providers/selector.rst

 The ``selector`` callable is provided as a first positional argument.
 It can be :py:class:`Configuration` provider or any other callable.
 It has to return a string value.
-That value is used as a key for selecting the provider from the dictionary of providers.
+This value is used as a key for selecting the provider from the dictionary of providers.

 The providers are provided as keyword arguments.
 Argument name is used as a key for selecting the provider.